Graduate Funding Overview

 An assistantship is a job on campus, usually in your department, where you teach, conduct research, or provide general clerical help, for which you receive a salary and, usually, a tuition waiver.

 What’s the difference between a fellowship and a scholarship?

 There is no standard definition for these words.
 External agencies in particular often use them interchangeably.
-However, in general, a fellowship is usually an award that provides a living stipend for at least one year and sometimes tuition money.
+However, in general, a fellowship is usually an award that provides a living stipend for one year and sometimes tuition money.
 A scholarship is usually a one-time payment of award money.
 There are “fellowships” that are one-time payments and “scholarships” that include three years of living stipend plus tuition money.
-Read the descriptions carefully and don’t fret the semantics.
+Read the descriptions carefully and don’t fret about the semantics.